Psilocybin and the brain

 Effect of psilocin

-Psilocin activates these autoreceptors, temporarily lowering natural serotonin release.
-At the same time, it activates 5-HT₂A receptors elsewhere, leading to a brain-wide change in signal transmission.
+Psilocin activates these autoreceptors, temporarily reducing natural serotonin release.
+Simultaneously, it activates 5-HT₂A receptors elsewhere, leading to a brain-wide change in signal transmission.

 Side effects

-This explains why psilocin is not simply a "serotonin boost", but a complete reconfiguration of serotonergic balance.
-Through connections to the nucleus tractus solitarius, it also affects the autonomic nervous system, which translates into altered heart rate, breathing and feelings of relaxation or surrender.
+This explains why psilocin isn't simply a "serotonin boost," but a complete reconfiguration of serotonergic balance.
+Through connections with the nucleus tractus solitarius, it also affects the autonomic nervous system, resulting in altered heart rate, breathing, and feelings of relaxation or surrender.

 Vagus nerve